wework/json-schema-to-openapi-schema/README.md

 ## Thanks

+- [Stoplight][] for donating time and effort to this project, and many more.
 - [mikunn][] for creating [openapi-schema-to-json-schema] which this is based on.
 - [Phil Sturgeon][] for flipping that conversion script about face.
 - [WeWork][] for giving this a home for a while.